akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 21. Basic HTML and HTML5
+# 21. Use HTML5 to Require a Field

 ## Description
 <section id='description'>